FurryGamesIndex/games/doc/tags.en.md

 - `windows` Microsoft Windows
 - `macos` Apple macOS
 - `linux` GNU/Linux
+- `shockwave-flash` The game requires Shockwave Flash (Adobe Flash Player) to run.
+In particular, this tag is only used for games that are distributed with `.swf` files.
+This tag should not be used if Flash Player is bundled with the game package (e.g. Adobe AIR).
+All games that use Adobe Flash technology should use `misc:adobe-flash`
 - `android` Android
 - `ios` Apple iOS
 - `nds` Nintendo DS